anish8506/autocompletemovie/README.md

 $ export M_API_KEY=yourAPIkey
 ```

-Finally, run the app on a local server.
+Finally, run the app.
 Application will automatically launch in your default browser:

 ```
 $ npm run dev